NibbleSoftwareAssociation/NibbleLang/docs/cast.md

 Nibble allow explicit conversion using `as` keyword

 ```
-a -> u8 := new u16(45) as u8    // Ok, possible lose will not worry us
+let a: u8 = new u16(45) as u8    // Ok, possible lose will not worry us
 ```

 With `as` keyword, we force the conversion, and for Nibble is ok.